atkaridarshan04/Production-Ready-DevOps/haspicorp-vault/README.md

 # HashiCorp Vault Setup Guide

-This guide provides step-by-step instructions for setting up HashiCorp Vault on Kubernetes with high availability configuration.
+This guide provides step-by-step instructions for setting up HashiCorp Vault on Kubernetes with high availability configuration for secure secrets management.

 ## Prerequisites
 - Kubernetes cluster with kubectl configured